Fluttering shearwater: Description

-A medium to small-sized shearwater with dark-brown-and-white colour in body.
+This is a medium to small-sized shearwater with a dark-brown-and-white body.
 The upper parts, including neck, wings and tail, are uniformly dark brown.
-Grey-brown colour in face and neck gradually fading into white below the eye.
-Under body, from chin to the under-tail, is white except for a dark thigh patch that can be seen in flight.
-Bottom wing commonly white while axillary area is covered in grey-brown fur.
-Under light conditions, the appearance can changed.
-Fluttering shearwater has pinkish-brown legs and feet with bark webs, feet extend beyond the tail in flight.
+The face and neck have a grey-brown colour gradually fading into white below the eye.
+The under body, from chin to the under-tail, is white except for a dark thigh patch that can be seen in flight.
+The bottom wing is commonly white while the axillary area is covered in grey-brown fur.
+Under light conditions, the appearance is different.
+The fluttering shearwater has pinkish-brown legs and feet with dark webs, and the feet extend beyond the tail in flight.
 The bill is long and thin with dark colour.
-The tail is fan-shaped and short in flight and it has mixed colour – dark brown and white.
+The tail is fan-shaped and short in flight and it has mixed colours – dark brown and white.

-Moult start from late January and the dark upper surfaces fade to mid-brown quickly.
-The colour of birds near the stage of moult (February to April) is pale rusty brown and they appear ragged at this stage.
+Moulting starts from late January and the dark upper surfaces fade to mid-brown quickly.
+The colour of birds close to moulting (February to April) is pale rusty brown and they appear ragged at this stage.
 Their voice is unusual and disjointed: ka-hek-ka-hek-ka-hek and usually made in flight.
 Their flight pattern is somewhat determined, low and fast.
 Rapid spurts of wing-beating interspersed by gliding.